By Crissy DeManuele, Senior Manager - Product Technical, Life Insurance, BT.

-When group insurance is held within super, there is quite often no underwriting or reduced underwriting.
-Default cover is available to all within a specific group, regardless of their health status.
+When group insurance is held within super, there is often no underwriting or reduced underwriting.
+Default cover is available to all people within a specific group, regardless of their health status.
 A personal statement is not required, and therefore loadings and personal exclusions do not apply (though blanket exclusions may).
 Therefore, clients who would otherwise be unable to obtain retail cover, or would have an exclusion or loading applied to their policy, may choose group insurance as an alternative.
 There may also be an automatic acceptance level that is higher than the default level of cover, and therefore a higher initial sum insured can be secured, without underwriting.

 The disadvantages of holding insurance inside super

-Like anything in life, there is no such thing as a “free lunch”.
 Holding insurance within super has its limitations.